tc39/proposal-observable/EventTargetObservable.md

 # Extending EventTarget with Observable

 This proposal would add a new interface to the DOM: `EventTargetObservable`.
-Any implementer of `EventTarget` could choose to implement this interface as well. `EventTargetObservable` defines an `on` method which can be used to adapt an `EventTarget` to an `Observable`.
+The `EventTargetObservable` object represents a target to which an event is dispatched when something has occurred.
+Calling the `EventTargetObservable`'s `on` method produces an `Observable`.
+An event received by the `EventTargetObservable` is dispatched to the observers of an `Observable` created by `on` provided the type of the event matches the type argument passed to the `on` method when it was invoked.

 ```
 interface Event { /* https://dom.spec.whatwg.org/#event */ }